Power Mac G4 Cube: Development

 Access to the computer's internal components is gained by using a handle to pull the computer out of its plastic shell.

 The Cube was an important product to Apple, and especially to Apple CEO Steve Jobs, who said the idea for the product came from his own desires as a computer user for something between the iMac and Power Mac G4, saying, "I wanted the [flat-panel] Cinema Display but I don't need the features of the Power Mac".
 Jobs's minimalist aesthetic influenced the core components of the design, from the lack of a mechanical power button, to the trayless optical drive and quiet fanless operation.
 The design team at Apple, led by Jonathan Ive, shrunk a powerful desktop form factor, seeing traditional desktop tower computers as lazily designed around what was easiest for engineers.
 The Cube represented an internal shift in Apple, as the designers held increasing sway over product design.
 The New York Times called the Cube "pure [...] industrial design" harkening to Bauhaus concepts.

 The Cube represented an effort by Apple to simplify the computer to its barest essentials.
 Journalist Jason Snell called the machine an example of Jobs and Ive's obsession with a "Black Box"—dense, miniaturized computers hidden within a pleasing shell hiding the "magic" of its technology.
 As the Cube has no fan, the design started with the heat sink.
 The power button that turned on with a wave or touch was accomplished via the use of capacitive sensing.
 The proprietary plastics formula for the housing took Apple six months to develop.
 Effort spent developing the Cube would pioneer new uses and processes for materials at Apple that benefitted later products.
 Because of the technology included in the Cube, Apple's engineers had a tough time keeping the total cost low.
+The base price for the Cube at time of its release was $1,799.
 Advertising director Ken Segall recalled that Jobs learned of the product's price shortly before an ad agency meeting, and was left "visibly shaken" by the news, realizing that the high price might cause the product's failure.